Article

 The setup process varies depending on your STP-compliant software, but here are the typical steps:

-- Register your software with the ATO for STP reporting: This usually involves linking your STP-enabled software with the ATO using a software ID (SSID) provided by the software
+- Register your software with the ATO for STP reporting: Link your STP-enabled software to the ATO.
+You will need a software ID (SSID) from the software

-- Connect with the ATO: After your register your software, it should connect directly with the ATO for sending STP reports
+- Connect with the ATO: After you register your software, it should connect directly to the ATO.
+This allows you to send STP reports

 Step 3: Verify and test your system